openstack/ironic/doc/source/deploy/cleaning.rst

 .. _InbandvsOutOfBandCleaning:

-In-Band vs Out-of-Band
+In-band vs out-of-band
 ======================
 Ironic uses two main methods to perform actions on a node: in-band and out-of-band.
 Ironic supports using both methods to clean a node.

-In-Band
+In-band
 -------
-In-band steps are performed by Ironic making API calls to a ramdisk running on the node using a Deploy driver.
+In-band steps are performed by ironic making API calls to a ramdisk running on the node using a Deploy driver.
 Currently, only the ironic-python-agent ramdisk used with an agent_* driver supports in-band cleaning.
 By default, ironic-python-agent ships with a minimal cleaning configuration, only erasing disks.
 However, with this ramdisk, you can add your own cleaning steps and/or override default cleaning steps with a custom Hardware Manager.

-There is currently no support for in-band cleaning using the Ironic pxe ramdisk.
+There is currently no support for in-band cleaning using the ironic pxe ramdisk.

-Out-of-Band
+Out-of-band
 -----------
 Out-of-band are actions performed by your management controller, such as IPMI, iLO, or DRAC.
-Out-of-band steps will be performed by Ironic using a Power or Management driver.
+Out-of-band steps will be performed by ironic using a Power or Management driver.
 Which steps are performed depends on the driver and hardware.

 For Out-of-Band cleaning operations supported by iLO drivers, refer to